Probation & Confirmation In Service

-Before confirmation a probationer has no right to hold the post.
-After Confirmation a candidate attain a substantive status and all incidents of such status are immediately attracted.
+Before confirmation, a probationer has no right to hold the post.
+After Confirmation, a candidate attains a substantive status and all incidents of such status are immediately attracted.
 Once Confirmed, the services of a person holding a civil post can only be terminated in accordance with his condition of service or rules which are constitutionally valid.
 If he is to be dismissed or removed or reduced in rank i.e. inflicted with punishment then the provisions of Art.
 311 have to be complied with.

 Effect of Non-Confirmation-

 An appointment on probation means and implies that if at the end of the period of probation or the extended period, the employer is of the view that the performance of the probationer has not been satisfactory and he is not found suitable for the post to which he has been recruited or he has failed to fulfill any condition precedent for confirmation, then the probationary period comes to an end and the jural relationship ceases.

 Where the appointment in service was on probation by way of promotion from a lower post to a higher post or by transfer from one post to another post, the consequence of non-confirmation under similar circumstances is that the concerned employee is reverted back to the post from which he was appointed by way of promotion or transfer.